vytautasl1337/UseTheForce/README.md

     // Clone the code from GitLab // git clone https://git.drcmr.dk/vytautasl/behavioral-data-analysis-toolbox.git

-If you want to update the scripts to enjoy the latest new features:
+If you have already had UseTheForce and want to update the scripts to enjoy the latest new features:

     // Go to the directory where you store the scripts // git pull origin main